Corpus Christi Seagulls: History

 The first minor league team based in Corpus Christi was the 1910 Corpus Christi Pelicans, who played as charter members of the Southwest Texas League.
 The Seagulls were preceded by the 1959 Corpus Christi Giants of the Texas League.

 In 1976, local advertising businessman Terry Ferrell led a successful effort to place a minor league team in Corpus Christi.
 Ferrell gained approval from the Corpus Christi Independent School District school board to obtain a lease of Cabaniss Field.
 The ballpark required upgrades to meet minor league requirements and the team spent approximately $20,000 on improvements to the ballpark, adding box seats, an eight–foot wooden fence, with upgrades to the press box and concession areas.
 Seats were painted in the Seagulls' selected team color, bright aqua.

 In 1976, the Corpus Christi Seagulls began play as charter members of the Class A level Gulf States League, which formed as a six–team league.
 The Baton Rouge Cougars, Beeville Bees, Rio Grande Valley White Wings, Seguin Toros and Victoria Cowboys joined the Seagulls in beginning league play on June 1, 1976.

 On June 3, 1976, the Seagulls hosted their first home game at Cabaniss Field.
 With 5,000 in attendance, Corpus Christi defeated the Rio Grande Valley White Wings by the score of 12–8.

 In their first season of play, the Corpus Christi Seagulls won both the Gulf States League pennant and championship.
-Managed by Leo Mazzone, the Seagulls ended the 1976 season with a record of 50–27, placing 1st in the regular season standings, finishing 2.5 games ahead of the 2nd place Baton Rouge Cougars.
+Managed by Leo Mazzone, the Seagulls ended the 1976 season with a record of 50–27, placing first in the regular season standings, finishing 2.5 games ahead of the second place Baton Rouge Cougars.
 In the playoff Finals, Corpus Christi swept the Seguin Toros in three games to win the championship.
 The Seagulls scored 556 total runs, most in the league.

-The Gulf Coast League evolved into the Lone Star League in 1977, with the Corpus Christi Seagulls continuing play at Cabiniss Field, playing again under returning manager Leo Mazzone.
+The Gulf Coast League evolved into the Lone Star League in 1977, with the Corpus Christi Seagulls continuing play at Cabaniss Field, playing again under returning manager Leo Mazzone.
 Joining Corpus Christi in the new league were the Beeville Blazers, Harlingen Suns, McAllen Dusters, Texas City Stars and Victoria Rosebuds, with play beginning on June 10, 1977.

 The Corpus Christi Seagulls repeated their championship and won the 1977 Lone Star League championship in their final season of play.
-The Seagulls again placed 1st in the final standings, ending the 1977 regular season with 53–27 record.
-Corpus Christi finished 12.0 games ahead of the 2nd place Harlingen Suns.
-The Seagulls led the league with 533 runs scored and allowed 402 runs, least in the league.
+The Seagulls again placed first in the final standings, ending the 1977 regular season with 53–27 record.
+Corpus Christi finished 12.0 games ahead of the second place Harlingen Suns.The Seagulls led the league with 533 runs scored and allowed 402 runs, least in the league.
 The potential 1977 Lone Star League playoffs were cancelled due to the threat of the approaching Hurricane Anita, allowing Corpus Christi to claim the championship.

-The Lone Star League permanently folded following the 1977 season.
+The Seagulls were unable to defend their championships when the Lone Star League permanently folded following the 1977 season.
 Corpus Christi was without minor league baseball until the 1994 Corpus Christi Barracudas began play as members of the independent Texas-Louisiana League.